Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 Their much smarter move was to make the service invite-only after the launch.

 They launched it at an event where their ideal customers gathered every year and then created an aura of exclusivity around the product.

-People looking to join the service needed an invite from current users to get on.
-Since everyone wanted to know what Dropbox is about and how it works, the waiting list quickly blew up.
+People looking to join the service needed an invite from current users to get in.
+Since everyone wanted to know what Dropbox was about and how it worked, the waiting list quickly blew up.

-But mystery always brings skepticism right with it.
-So in order to give potential users an idea what Dropbox is about, they made a short demo video.
+But, mystery almost always brings skepticism along with it.
+So, in order to give potential users an idea of what Dropbox was about, they made a short demo video.